josephthomas08/Amazon_Vine_Analysis/README.md

-### The data is filtered to create a DataFrame or table where the percentage of helpful_votes is equal to or greater than 50%
+### The data is filtered to create a DataFrame where the percentage of helpful_votes is equal to or greater than 50%

 <img width="1536" alt="D2 1 3" src="https://user-images.githubusercontent.com/75267605/115119512-b4033b00-9f76-11eb-9bce-aa63386e8408.png">

-### The data is filtered to create a DataFrame or table where there is a Vine review
+### The data is filtered to create a DataFrame where there is a Vine review

 <img width="999" alt="D2 1 4" src="https://user-images.githubusercontent.com/75267605/115119521-be253980-9f76-11eb-9b47-f67975279381.png">

-### The data is filtered to create a DataFrame or table where there isn’t a Vine review
+### The data is filtered to create a DataFrame where there isn’t a Vine review

 <img width="1010" alt="D2 1 5" src="https://user-images.githubusercontent.com/75267605/115119527-c54c4780-9f76-11eb-907c-79257694c82c.png">